Spoiler alert – do not read unless you’ve seen the final part of Flesh and Blood…

-ITV’s Flesh and Blood finished on a huge cliffhanger on Thursday night, with plenty of unanswered questions and characters’ fates left hanging in the balance.
+ITV’s Flesh and Blood finished on a huge cliffhanger, with plenty of unanswered questions and characters’ fates left hanging in the balance.

 The series followed Vivien (Francesca Annis), an attractive older widow, whose three adult children and overprotective neighbour Mary (Imelda Staunton) become suspicious when retired surgeon Mark (Stephen Rea) sweeps Vivien off her feet and eventually marries her abroad.